Sophia Bush’s Dating History – Full List of Ex-Husbands & Ex-Boyfriends Revealed (Including Several Former Co-Stars)

 It’s time to take a look back at Sophia Bush‘s dating history.

-The 41-year-old One Tree Hill actress recently made headlines when it was reported in early August 2023 that she and husband Grant Hughes were getting a divorce after 13 months of marriage.
+The 41-year-old One Tree Hill actress recently made headlines when it was revealed that she has been spending time with soccer star Ashlyn Harris as they are both going through divorces.

 PHOTOS: Check out the latest pics of Sophia Bush

-Now that Sophia is single again, we’re taking a look back at all of the stars she has dated.
+Now that Sophia may be off the market, we’re taking a look back at all of the stars she has dated.

 From co-stars to musicians to a Google program manager, Sophia has been in some high profile relationships over the years.